Skip to content

 How it works

-Each letter grade maps to a number of grade points (A = 4.0, B+ = 3.3, and so on).
+Each letter grade maps to a number of grade points (A = 4.0, A− = 3.7, B+ = 3.3, B = 3.0, and so on).
 Multiplying grade points by the credit hours of each course gives quality points.

-We use the standard plus/minus 4.0 scale common across most US colleges.
-If your school uses a different scale, pick the closest letter to convert your grade.
+The calculator uses the standard plus/minus 4.0 scale common across most US colleges.
+If your school uses a 4.3, 4.5, or 5.0 weighted scale, pick the closest letter to convert your grade or apply the school's conversion table outside the tool.

 Common mistakes